- time Parents of all stages

 Couple – $110

 Yes!
 All are welcome to join PTJL classes and learn about the wisdom that Judaism has to offer in dealing with universal parenting challenges.
-While some parents attend as couples, many others attend individually.
-We also have many single parents who participate.
+We welcome people from all family structures, including single parents and divorced parents.
+While some people do take the class as couples, PTJL focuses on an individual’s core values and experience as a parent.

 Yes!
 All are welcome to join PTJL classes and learn about the wisdom that Judaism has to offer in dealing with universal parenting challenges.In fact, many Interfaith couples find this course affords them a common vocabulary and helps them to think about their personal values and their values as a family.